 - Car (you can omit or include an undervalued amount)

 - Jewelry, art, collectibles, etc. (these can appreciate, depreciate, or stay the same)

 Liabilities include things like:

-- Total amount left on your mortgage
+- Total outstanding mortgage balance

 - Credit card debt

-- Student loans
+- Student loan debt